Splash With Me - Swim Lessons

 • Know your limits.
 Never push yourself or your child beyond your swimming ability or comfort level.

 • Fences and covers.
 There are plenty of companies that can install a fence around your pool.
 You can also buy a DIY kit (listed below).
 Pool Guard LA is one of them.
-They’re known for going above and beyond to make sure you get the best equipment for your needs.
+They’re known for going above and beyond to ensure you get the best equipment for your needs.

 • Take breaks.
 Ever wonder why public pools have safety breaks?
-It’s not just for lifeguards to have some down time.
-Take a breather occasionally, and maybe if you're in LA, indulge in some cold pressed juice or an organic popsicle.
+It’s not just for lifeguards to have some downtime.
+Take a breather occasionally, and maybe if you're in LA, indulge in some cold-pressed juice or an organic popsicle.

 • Be aware of weather conditions.
 Check weather forecasts before heading out and avoid swimming or boating during storms or high winds.